richardblondet/richardblondet.github.io/docs/decisions/0008-content-sourcing.md

 - **Chosen Option:** Astro.glob API
 - **Rules:**
   - content lives on the root directory content.
-  - lets add a model definition in typescript for the content
+  - lets add a model definition in typescript for the content.
+Decision: [0009–content-modeling](0009-content-modeling.md).
+  - templating:
+    - stage 1: static template with manual variables
+    - stage 2: internal CLI tool using generators
+    - stage 3: interface

 ### Consequences

 - Top level content visibility
+- DX not as compeling as content:collection alternative

 ## Context, Problem Statement and Requirements